 - Gratitude even impacts your physical health such as longer and better quality sleeping time

-And last but not least: practicing gratitude helps you feel better—even when you’re outer circumstances remain the same.
+And last but not least: practicing gratitude helps you feel better—even when your outer circumstances remain the same.

 Remember all those times you thought ‘I’ll feel better when…’ [whether that was being in a relationship, improving your health or finances, have less stress at work etc.]

 Now what if you didn’t need to change any of your circumstances to feel better?

-I’ve seen these changes happen firsthand with my individual clients and with the participants of The Gratitude Project.
-That’s why I’m hosting it for the fourth time 🙂
+I’ve seen these changes happen firsthand with my individual clients and with participants of the international Gratitude Project I’ve hosted four times.

-I’ll help you embrace an attitude of gratitude, and that’s one tool you’ll benefit from for the rest of your life.
+I recommend you embrace an attitude of gratitude—you’ll benefit from that for the rest of your life!